 A NetSpecification is the most abstract way to describe a vehicle electrical system.
 It is a container for various NetworkNodes, Nets and NetGroups.
-A NetSpecification is used if the physical links between electrical components are specified without specifying a concrete network topology and a physical realization.
+A NetSpecification is used, if the physical links between electrical components are specified without specifying a concrete network topology and a physical realization.
 In many processes and applications this is defined as "Architectural Layer".

 A NetworkNode is a representative for an actor in the electric system, e.g. an actuator, a sensor, an ECU.
 It can define various NetworkPorts, which can be classified as a signal source (in the case that the attribute signalDirection has got the value Out) or as a signal sink (in the case that the attribute signalDirection has got the value In) or with changing behaviour (in the case that the attribute signalDirection has got the value InOut).

 Note: According to the definition above inliners (normally) and splices are no NetworkNodes and so are not represented within a NetSpecification.
-In some cases, there are architectural relevant inliners (NetworkNodeType = CouplingDevice) that represented in the architectural layer.
+In some cases, there are architectural relevant inliners (NetworkNodeType = CouplingDevice) that are represented in the architectural layer.

 A Net is a representative of an abstract link between the referenced NetworkPorts and can be related to a NetType.